 Did you know that there are actually different types of mortgage loans and within these loan types different down payment and other program variances?
 That means there will likely be some research involved to help identify which lender and program best fits your needs.

 If you’re in the market for a mortgage loan this year, this may be one of the first questions you have to ask yourself before taking the plunge.
 The most common types of mortgages are fixed and adjustable-rate mortgage (ARM) loans.
 The main difference between the two lies in how borrowers are charged interest.

-Each of these has their own unique advantages, so the key is to choose the best home loan option for your particular situation.
-Let’s break it down.
+Each of these different loan programs may have their own advantages, so the key is to choose the best home loan option for your particular situation.
+Let’s review a few basic options.

 Fixed-Rate Mortgage Loans

-In a nutshell: long-term predictability
+In a nutshell: long-term predictability.

 As its name suggests, a fixed-rate mortgage (FRM) has an interest rate that stays the same for the entire life or “term” of the loan, even if it’s 30 years.
-The rate remains fixed regardless of any fluctuations that might occur in the broader economy.
+The rate remains fixed regardless of any changes that might occur in the broader economy.

 Fixed-rate mortgage loans offer greater stability and predictability over the long term when compared to their adjustable counterparts.

-This may be especially true for home buyers who are planning to stay in a house for a long period of time (like more than 10 years).
+This may be especially true for home buyers who are planning to stay in a house or at least keep the loan, for a longer period of time.
 For example, SoFi offers fixed-rate mortgages with 15- and 30-year loan terms.
-This means the rate you receive up front will stay the same for 15 or 30 years, respectively.
+This means the fixed rate you receive up front will stay the same for 15 or 30 years, respectively.